What is a Hive mind: Unraveling the Investor’s Descent into Fall and Decline

 The Lemming Theory: Following the Crowd to Losses

 The Lemming Theory in the context of financial markets is a compelling illustration of how collective behaviour can lead to suboptimal outcomes for individual investors.
-In investing, the term ‘lemming’ describes those who follow the crowd without conducting their research, often leading to losses.
+In investing, the term ‘lemming’ describes those following the crowd without conducting research, often leading to losses.
 This herd mentality increases the chance of losing money because investors may enter or exit the market at inopportune times, driven by the emotional responses of others rather than solid financial analysis.

 During the COVID market crash, the lemming theory was on full display.
 The rapid spread of the virus, coupled with uncertainty about its economic impact, triggered a global market sell-off.
 Acting on the collective fear, investors began to sell their assets en masse, often at prices far below their intrinsic value.
 This panic selling exacerbated the market’s downturn and led to significant paper losses for many.